example42/puppet-tp/README.md

 ### Classes

-* ```tp``` Offers antry points for data driven management of tp resources, and the possibility to install the tp command
+* ```tp``` Offers entry points for data driven management of tp resources, and the possibility to install the tp command

 ### Defined types